John Muir Trail: Trail construction

 Construction of the JMT began in 1915, a year after Muir's death, with a $10,000 appropriation from the California legislature and Governor Hiram Johnson.
 State Engineer Wilbur F. McClure was made responsible for overseeing the project and selecting the final route, though he secured the cooperation of the United States Forest Service, which managed and supervised much of the actual construction, and LeConte was very influential regarding the eventual routing of the trail.
 The California state legislature made additional appropriations of $10,000 each in 1917, 1925, 1927 and 1929.

 After the Depression began, assistance from the California state government came to an end, so the remainder of the trail had to be funded by a joint effort between the Forest Service and the National Park Service.
 At this time, there were still two difficult sections yet to be completed.
 The first section, the connection from the Kings River to the Kern River over Forester Pass, at an elevation of 13153 ft, was completed in 1932.
 The task of constructing trail down the steep southern side of the pass required crews to blast sections out of the rock, a dangerous process that resulted in the death of trail crew member Donald I. Downs in 1930.
 A plaque near the base of the pass memorializes Downs today.

 The Forest Service completed the final section at Palisade Creek (in the Palisade Group) in 1938.
 This section passes by the headwaters of the Middle Fork of the Kings River and over Mather Pass by the "Golden Staircase" to the headwaters of the South Fork of the Kings River.
 Shortly after, this section was incorporated into newly created Kings Canyon National Park.
 The entire project had taken 46 years to complete.
 William Edward Colby, the first secretary of the Sierra Club, called the finished trail "a most appropriate memorial to John Muir, who spent many of the best years of his life exploring the region which it will make accessible."

+The California Wilderness Act of 1984 merged the John Muir Wilderness and the Ansel Adams Wilderness to maintain the continuous 250-mile stretch of the John Muir Trail from Yosemite to south of Mount Whitney.